ApexRMS/landfireupdate/README.md

 Two data paths must be provided to the configuration.
 The first, `dataFolder`, should be a valid path pointing to a folder containing all the necessary input data.
 There is a strict naming scheme and organization for the files within this directory.
-See the **Input Data Structure** Section below for more information.
+See the [Input Data Structure](#InputStructure) section below for more information.

 The other input file, `mapzonesToKeepPath`, should be a CSV file with a single column listing each Map Zone to include in the run on a separate line.
 Note that